rpirolt/board_game_recommender/README.md

 jupyter notebook
 ```

-Once Jupyter opens in your browser, navigate to the project folder and open the notebook file:
+Once Jupyter opens in your browser, navigate to the project folder and open a notebook file.
+For example:
 ```bash
 notebooks/data_exploration.ipynb
 ```